Article

 • No per-draw fees, but pricing reflects a horizontal PM feature set, not financial workflow depth.

-Draw Management in Practice
+Draw management in practice

 • Subcontractors submit invoices tied to cost codes or SOVs.